ranasarderarob/Text_information_with_javaScript/README.md

 just run index.html on a browser

 //last thing,
-This is my first project that why you find any mistake tell me my email. my email: ranasarderarob@gmail.com
+This is my first project that's why you find any mistake tell me my email. my email: ranasarderarob@gmail.com